Morebec/specter/README.md

 Specter is a development toolkit in Go that allows you to develop configuration file processors based on HashiCorp Configuration Language (HCL).
-With Specter, you can define your own Domain-Specific Language (DSL) using HCL and create a processing pipeline to validate, lint, resolve dependencies, and generate code or output files from these DSL configuration files.
+With Specter, you can define your own Domain-Specific Language (DSL) using HCL and create a processing pipeline to validate, lint, resolve dependencies, and generate code or artifact files from these DSL configuration files.

 ## Features